 - Installation Method: Methods such as mortar-set or concrete-set installations are more labor-intensive and thus more expensive than dry-laid methods.

-While the initial cost in flagstone floors is usually higher compared to materials like concrete but its durability, aesthetic appeal, and low maintenance often make it a cost-effective choice in the long term.
+While the initial cost of flagstone floors is usually higher compared to materials like concrete but its durability, aesthetic appeal, and low maintenance often make it a cost-effective choice in the long term.

 Is Flagstone Porous?